 10am_carousel_coverflow_2880x1920_2 (1).jpg

 As citizen scientists, National Geographic Global Explorers will drop a net over the side of a Zodiac to collect plankton—the microscopic organisms that are a key food source for the diverse and amazing marine life in the Galápagos.
 Back on board, kids will view plankton samples under a microscope and learn why these tiny creatures are so critical to this special ecosystem.
-Our ships are outfitted with state-of-the-art tools for exploration and a range of resources for guided hands-on learning.
+Ships in the National Geographic-Lindblad Expeditions fleet are outfitted with state-of-the-art tools for exploration and a range of resources for guided hands-on learning.

 Dream Up a New Fish Species